 PowerPoint Haggadah for Zoom seder

-In 2020, Jews around the world are confined to their homes because of Coronavirus.
+In 2020-21, many Jews around the world are confined to their homes because of Coronavirus.
 The Jewish Language Project has created a PowerPoint haggadah to present at a home seder or to use with the screensharing function of Zoom or another video service.
 The slides include much of the material from this website, such as videos and texts of songs in multiple languages and fun facts about Passover words and traditions around the world.
 Enjoy!